AlAloul/TiMultitouch/documentation/index.md

 ## Watch in action

-The TiMultiTouch module is used in the Zampoña iOS application.
+The TiMultiTouch module is used in the Zampona iOS application.
 The application resembles a peruvian panflute and uses the TiMultiTouch to enable playing two or more notes simultaneously.
 You can get it for free from [Zampona on iTunes](http://itunes.apple.com/us/app/zampona/id448009267?mt=8).